 Meet the DSA Staff

-Chris Sundberg, who has been at Harvey Mudd College since fall 1997, is the associate dean for campus life.
-He directs and coordinates the gamut of campus life activities, including: HMC New Student Orientation programs, Associated Students of Harvey Mudd College (ASHMC) advisement, Linde Activities Center/Gym (LAC) management, Claremont/Mudd, Scripps Physical Education classes, DSA Muchachos Student Activities Team (on-campus social programming).
-Chris holds a bachelor’s degree in both business administration and art from the California State Polytechnic University at Pomona and a master’s degree in college student affairs from Azusa Pacific University.
+Chris, who has been at Harvey Mudd College since fall 1997, is the associate dean of students and director of campus life.
+He directs and coordinates the gamut of campus life activities, including the New Student Orientation programs, Associated Students of Harvey Mudd College (ASHMC) advisement, Linde Activities Center/Gym (LAC) management, Claremont-Mudd-Scripps (CMS) physical education classes and the DSA Muchachos Student Activities Team (on-campus social programming).
+Chris has bachelor’s degrees in business administration and art from the California State Polytechnic University, Pomona, and a master’s degree in college student affairs from Azusa Pacific University.